 Cromwell area peach trees in neat rows

-You can choose which side of the river and Lake Dunstan you drive on, there are good roads on both sides.
-We took the shorter road west of Lake Dunstan.
+You can choose which side of the river and Lake Dunstan to drive on, there are good roads on both sides.
+We took the shorter road west of the lake.

 The artificial Lake Dunstan, New Zealand South Island

 And here they are, in their new location!
-Old museum buildings, artisans workshops, shops and stores and cafes.
+Old museum buildings, artisans workshops, shops, stores and cafes.

 After Cromwell there are mountains and more mountains.
 Vineyards and more vineyards.
-We are driving along the rugged Kawarau River valley with snow-capped mountains on both sides.
-And at distance you can see a famous ski field, the Remarkables ski area.
+We are driving along the rugged, brown Kawarau River valley and have snow-capped mountains on both sides, and a ski field at distance, the Remarkables ski area.